ICAEW.com works better with JavaScript enabled.

 Helpsheets and support

-Making Tax Digital income tax self assessment is being phased in from April 2026.
-The start date and many of the requirements were confirmed in the MTD ITSA regulations laid in September 2021, and subsequently amended by regulations laid in early 2024.
+Making Tax Digital (MTD) is being phased in for income tax (IT) from April 2026.
+The start date and many of the requirements were confirmed in the MTD regulations laid in September 2021, and subsequently amended by regulations laid in early 2024.
 ICAEW's Tax Faculty outlines how the system is likely to work and the progress of the testing.

-The current regulations do not cover partnerships; MTD ITSA is expected to be extended to partnerships in the future, but no date has been announced.
+The current regulations do not cover partnerships; MTD IT is expected to be extended to partnerships in the future, but no date has been announced.

 All references in this guidance to businesses includes the self-employed and those with income from property.

-When MTD ITSA becomes mandatory, businesses within scope will be required to:
+When MTD IT becomes mandatory, businesses within scope will be required to:

 • maintain digital accounting records in a software product or spreadsheet.
 Maintaining paper records will no longer meet the legislative requirements; and